OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-azure.md

 The Octopus Server node configuration is also returned as JSON in the HTTP response body.
 :::

-Azure has a wide range of [load balancers](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/load-balancing-overview) that will work with Octopus in a Highly-Available configuration:
+Azure has a wide range of [load balancers](https://docs.microsoft.com/en-us/azure/architecture/guide/technology-choices/load-balancing-overview) that will work with Octopus in a highly-available configuration:

 - [Azure Traffic Manager](https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-overview)
 - [Azure Application Gateway](https://docs.microsoft.com/en-us/azure/application-gateway/overview)